Prime Minister Jacinda Ardern returns to Cabinet

 Prime Minister Jacinda Ardern has thanked the people of New Zealand, her Cabinet colleagues and Deputy Prime Minister Winston Peters for the "wonderful" gift of six weeks off.

+LISTEN LIVE: Jacinda Ardern joins Newstalk ZB's Mike Hosking at 7.35am to discuss organ donation, business confidence and the construction industry.

-"The last six weeks have been wonderful - not only because of the birth of our healthy daughter - but because we have been gifted by this Cabinet, by the people of New Zealand, this time together," Ardern said.
+"The last six weeks have been wonderful - not only because of the birth of our healthy daughter - but because we have been gifted by this Cabinet, by the people of New Zealand, this time together," Ardern said yesterday.

 She offered her sincere thanks to Peters for guarding her time off.